insom/scrup/README.md

 # Scrup

+Hi.
+I've bodged this into working on modern OS X. Some things have been lost: the preference to say "Open on Login" doesn't do anything any more, and the error handling doesn't present messages that are quite as nice.
+It won't remember your previous Scrup history between restarts, either.
+This is the price of progress and the fact I am not a competent Objective-C programmer. -- Aaron Brady (@insom)

+# Everything below is from the original maintainer

 > **Stale** — Scrup is no longer being developed.
 It's left here for the sake of the codez.
 For a great and secure (encrypted) screenshot service that's as free as Scrup, I'd recommend [the screenshot feature of Dropbox](https://www.dropbox.com/help/1964).

 [<img src="http://farm3.static.flickr.com/2567/4121191747_3002198bb5_o.png" width="126" height="96" alt="Scrup icon" align="right" />](http://data.hunch.se/scrup/Scrup-1.3.3-bd23160.zip) <img src="http://farm3.static.flickr.com/2522/4122092624_b2a9450bfe_o.png" width="350" height="382" alt="Scrup in the menu bar" /> [<img src="http://farm5.static.flickr.com/4058/4311662638_5ff27abfde_m.jpg" width="240" height="158" alt="Scrup 1.3" />](http://farm5.static.flickr.com/4058/4311662638_00be0d79d3_o.png)